haroldmeerwaldt/haroldmeerwaldt.github.io/pages/reports_articles_theses.md

 show_sidebar: false
 menubar: menubar
 ---
-I have contributed to the following (public) reports, articles, and theses as a co-author or as the principal author.
+I have contributed to the following (public) reports, articles, and theses, as a co-author or as the principal author.

 ### Reports